Oasis raises heat on Britain's Premier Foods over 'weak' brands

-(Reuters) - Activist investor Oasis Management stepped up its campaign against Premier Foods’ (PFD.L) management on Friday, questioning the board’s culture after its chairman Keith Hamill called some of its British brands “weak cards”.
+June 29 (Reuters) - Activist investor Oasis Management stepped up its campaign against Premier Foods’ management on Friday, questioning the board’s culture after its chairman Keith Hamill called some of its British brands “weak cards”.

 Oasis, Premier’s second-largest shareholder, has engineered a showdown at the firm’s annual general meeting next month by calling for shareholders to vote against Darby’s re-election.